-Other than Mr. Lynch and Mr. Winters, our NEOs enter into the same standard employment agreement that all of our employees agree to when commencing employment with Appian.
+Mr. Calkins and Mr. Kramer have entered into the standard employment agreement all of our employees agree to when commencing employment with Appian.
 The terms of the standard employment agreement state the employee is an "at-will" employee and includes provisions regarding non-competition, confidential information, and intellectual property.
 There are no provisions for additional payments upon termination or change-of-control of the Company.
+Mr. Mitchell also had a standard employment agreement with us.

-We previously entered into employment agreements with Mr. Lynch and Mr. Winters that include additional provisions to our standard employment agreement described above.
-The agreements for Mr. Lynch and Mr. Winters provide for a severance payment of base salary for a period of six months, the vesting of unvested equity, and the payment of continued employment benefits for six months as discussed in additional detail below.
+We previously entered into employment agreements with Messrs.
+Cross, Lynch and Winters that include additional provisions to our standard employment agreement described above.
+These employment agreements provide for a severance payment of base salary for a period of six months, the vesting of unvested equity, and the payment of continued employment benefits for six months as discussed in additional detail below.